hieuwu/hieuwu/README.md

 ### Hi there! 👋

 - 🔭 I’m currently working on a project called Groceries Store, an application developed with MAD skills.
-MAD stands for Modern Android Development Android Development.
+MAD stands for Modern Android Development.

 <!-- #### :rocket: Be patient, real recognize real -->